chapmanjacobd/hn_mining/README.md

   87458 Intel
 ```

-And Intel is mentioned even more!
+And Intel is mentioned even more in the comments!

 ### AI vs Blockchain